kantord/ledger-cli-dashboard/README.md

 # ledger-cli-dashboard
 This is a graphical reporting tool for [ledger](https://www.ledger-cli.org/), created using the desktop version of [just-dashboard](https://kantord.github.io/just-dashboard/).
+It is more intended as a starting point that you can extend and customize to match your own needs.

 ![](screenshot.png)